No0n33/cyberpunk_portfolio_web_design/README.md

 ## Technologies Used in the Project
 - **HTML**: Markup language used for structuring and presenting content on the website.
 - **CSS and SASS**: Styling languages used to give the website a cyberpunk aesthetic, including colors, fonts, animations, and layout.
 - **JavaScript**: Used for website interactivity and implementing various functionalities.
+In this case the carousel component was created with Javascript.
 - **Three.js**: A JavaScript library used to create interactive animations and 3D visualizations.

 ## Project Graphics